SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge-on-k8s.md

 The *dremio-values.yaml* file contains the configuration settings for the Dremio deployment.
 It needs to be adapted as follows:

-The Dremio master uses a persistent volume to persist its **metadata**.
+The Dremio master uses a persistent volume to persist its metadata.
 The persistent volume claim is defined in the Dremio helm chart.
-You have to provide the name of the **<CRITICAL_STORAGE_CLASS>** used by that claim.
+You have to provide the name of the ``<CRITICAL_STORAGE_CLASS>`` used by that claim.

 The **datalake storage** needs to be available as a volume mounted into the Dremio master and executor pods.
 The mount path (typically "/datalake") later needs to be specified when configuring the initial settings in the DataHub UI.
 The respective configuration in dremio-values.yaml may look as follows: